-Blocks and Bricks
+Concrete and Bricks

-Cinder blocks have been in use since the early 1900s, and there are good reasons why they're still around: They're durable, easy to work with and provide a certain amount of insulation.
-New cinder blocks can be expensive but recycled blocks are a fraction of the cost.
+Concrete cinder blocks are durable, easy to work with, and they provide a certain amount of insulation.
+New cinder blocks can be expensive, but recycled blocks are available for a fraction of the cost.
 If some of the corners are broken, just place them facing the inside.
-Cinder-block skirting is a bit more labor intensive than other materials, but the benefit of longevity is worth the time and effort.
+Installing cinder-block skirting is a bit more labor intensive than other materials, but the benefit of longevity makes it worth the time and effort.

 Most contemporary homes are shielded with rigid foam because of its insulating properties.
-This type of foam is available in large sheets just like plywood.
-Use it to back up all types of skirting for its insulating properties, or as stand-alone skirting.
+This type of foam is available in large sheets, just like plywood.
+Use it to back up all other types of skirting for its insulating properties, or install it as stand-alone skirting.